-There are many factors along this stage though that can easily effect quality.
+There are many factors along this stage though that can easily affect quality.
 Firstly is the kava variety – as discussed Tudei varieties are commonly not desirable in the domestic market and can often be mixed in with Noble varieties to bulk up the weight of an export.
 Large wholesalers have been known to encourage farmers to plant Tudei because it is so cheap, making the efforts of finding Noble only kava even harder.
-Additionally, if less trustworthy farmers/wholesalers want to add weight to the export they can forgo washing the roots and include lots of dirt with the shipment or not dry the kava enough adding water weight which in turn can make the kava mold.
+Additionally, if less trustworthy farmers/wholesalers want to add weight to the export they can forgo washing the roots and include lots of dirt with the shipment, or they can avoid drying the kava enough, which will add water weight that in turn can make the kava mold.
 People have been commonly known to add stalks and leaves to be ground up in the kava.
-There’s even been stories of exporters mixing in sawdust or flour with the kava to bulk up the weight.
+There have even been stories of exporters mixing in sawdust or flour with the kava to bulk up the weight.

 This is where testing comes in.
 Importers need to be able to detect all of these factors with extensive testing on a shipment so they know exactly what they’re selling.
 Personally at KWK, we will meet with farmers and convey our requirements as well as try to help them figure out the logistics to provide great kava.
 Even then though, only a very small amount of kava samples we bring in end up going to market.
 Less than 1 out of 10 samples we try will live up to what we desire to sell.

 Kava Farming in the Pacific – The Importance of Small Scale Kava Farmers